FullHuman/purgecss-docs/with-postcss.md

 ## Options

-All of the options of purgecss are available to use with the plugins.
+All of the options of PurgeCSS are available to use with the plugins.
 You will find below the main options available.
-For the complete list, go to the [purgecss documentation website](https://www.purgecss.com/configuration.html#options).
+For the complete list, go to the [PurgeCSS documentation website](https://www.purgecss.com/configuration.html#options).

 ### `content` (**required**)
 Type: `string | Object`

-You can specify content that should be analyzed by Purgecss with an array of filenames or globs.
+You can specify content that should be analyzed by PurgeCSS with an array of filenames or globs.
 The files can be HTML, Pug, Blade, etc.

 ### `extractors`
 Type: `Array<Object>`

-Purgecss can be adapted to suit your needs.
+PurgeCSS can be adapted to suit your needs.
 If you notice a lot of unused CSS is not being removed, you might want to use a custom extractor.
 More information about extractors [here](https://www.purgecss.com/extractors.html).

 ### `whitelist`
 Type: `Array<string>`

-You can whitelist selectors to stop Purgecss from removing them from your CSS.
+You can whitelist selectors to stop PurgeCSS from removing them from your CSS.
 This can be accomplished with the options whitelist and whitelistPatterns.

 ### `whitelistPatterns`
 Type: `Array<RegExp>`